isomerpages/nlb-curiocity/resource-room/story-maps/_posts/2019-05-07-the-green-and-blue-of-kallang.md

 Find out more about these interesting facts in this story map on the waterbodies and green spaces of Kallang.

-View the story map in [full screen](https://uploads.knightlab.com/storymapjs/04f5c05311b7e48aadefd0cdd269c308/kallang-water-bodies-parks-and-bridges/index.html){:target="_blank"}
+View the story map in [full screen](https://uploads.knightlab.com/storymapjs/04f5c05311b7e48aadefd0cdd269c308/kallang-water-bodies-parks-and-bridges/index.html){:target="_blank"} or on your mobile device by scanning the QR code below.